Understanding Sleep Cycles

 Transition Phase Back to Non-REM (Brief Arousal):

-Before restarting a new cycle, there may be a brief light stage of non-REM sleep or partial awakening.-
+Before restarting a new cycle, there may be a brief light stage of non-REM sleep or partial awakening.⏱ Typically lasts around 5 minutes, although this varies.

 Why Sleep Cycles Matter: